Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 One of the main highlights of Osaka is its food scene, so much so that the city is often referred to as the “Kitchen of Japan.”
 It’s most famous for its street food, including takoyaki (octopus balls), okonomiyaki (savory pancakes), and Yakiniku (Japanese grilled meat).

-The best way to experience street food in Osaka is to pay Dotonbori a visit.
-The vibrant street is a must-visit for food lovers, food stalls, countless restaurants, and a fun atmosphere.
+The best way to experience street food in Osaka is to visit Dotonbori.
+The vibrant street is a must-visit for food lovers, with food stalls, countless restaurants, and a fun atmosphere.

-Osaka is home to several iconic landmarks within the city.
+Osaka is home to several iconic landmarks.
 Most notable is Osaka Castle, a magnificent 16th-century fortress, which is a popular tourist destination, offering stunning views of the city from its observation deck.

-The Shinsaibashi and Umeda districts in Osaka are ideal for those looking to get some shopping done.
+The Shinsaibashi and Umeda areas in Osaka are ideal for those looking to shop.
 You’ll find everything from trendy shops to luxury boutiques and large department stores.
 Another fun attraction in Osaka is Universal Studios Japan, a theme park that offers thrilling rides and attractions based on popular movies.

 Osaka’s cultural heritage is evident in its many temples and shrines.
 The Shitennoji Temple, one of the oldest Buddhist temples in Japan, is a tranquil oasis in the heart of the city.
 The Sumiyoshi Taisha Shrine, known for its unique architecture, is another popular spiritual site.